-Characterised by its simplicity, a traditional raft carries its passengers across the surface of the water enabling them to travel from place to place, either by the currents, or under their own power using a single or dual-bladed paddle.
+Characterised by its simplicity, a traditional raft carries its passengers across the surface of the water enabling them to travel from place to place, either by the currents or under their own power using a single or dual-bladed paddle.

 Materials and Construction

-Modifications were sometimes made, but this kind of raft differed from boats as they didn’t have a hull.
-Rafts would float either due to the naturally buoyant properties of the raw materials, or in more modern cases, by the addition of pontoons or air filled containers at even intervals around the exterior of the structure.
+Modifications were sometimes made, but these kinds of raft differed from boats as they didn’t have a hull.
+Rafts float either due to the naturally buoyant properties of the raw materials or, in more modern cases, with the addition of pontoons or air-filled containers around the exterior of the structure.

 The First Modern Inflatables

-The inflatable raft could be packed down minimising space, increasing its versatility in a number of situations.
+The inflatable raft could be packed down, minimising space, thereby increasing its versatility in a number of situations.
 Inflatable rafts are usually propelled by a number of paddlers who use single or dual-bladed paddles.
-Some rafts are configured similar to rowing boats in that they use lightweight oars that are connected to the boat by an oar lock.
+Some rafts are configured similarly to rowing boats in that they use lightweight oars that are connected to the boat by an oarlock.

 The boat itself is steered by a guide using a long paddle as a rudder at the stern (back) and propelled and controlled by the passengers who sit around the edge of the craft.